r-wasm/actions/README.md

 ## Examples

-See the [r-wasm/actions/examples](https://github.com/r-wasm/actions/tree/v1/examples) directory for example workflows using these actions.
+See the [r-wasm/actions/examples](https://github.com/r-wasm/actions/tree/v1/examples) directory for example workflows using these actions and workflows.